Embedding a card form

 5. Send the cardToken to your back end, by adding it to your form.

-6. From your back end, create a credit card payment or order with the cardToken using the Create payment endpoint or Create order endpoint respectively.
+6. From your back end, create a credit card payment or order with the cardToken using the Create payment endpoint.

 7. Redirect the shopper to the URL returned by our API for 3-D Secure authentication.